[This post was originally published in February 2018, but we’ve since updated it with more info!]

 But how exactly does blogging lead to lower costs and higher lead counts?
 Part of the answer can be found in search engine optimization (SEO) from blogging.

-2. SEO-friendly blog posts will drive relevant users to your website
+2. SEO-friendly blog posts drive relevant users to your website.

 SEO is the practice of gaining relevant traffic to your blog by making your website’s pages visible to users of search engines like Google or Bing.
 By driving relevant users to your blog via SEO, you can convert them into leads and clients.

 If users find the information relevant, you can rank higher on search engine results pages, also known as SERPs.
 For instance, if you’re running a dog chew toy business, you’ll want to create blog content about dog chew toys.
-For example:
+That might include:

 - Why chew toys are good for dogs